First Army Corps (Spanish–American War)

 In July 1898, First Division of the First Army Corps (division numbers were not unique in this era) was assigned to the Puerto Rico expedition.
-On July 23, General Brooke was relieved by Major General James F. Wade, who in turn relinquished command to Brigadier General Royal T. Frank; on August 2, General Frank relinquished command to Major General Joseph C. Breckinridge.
+On July 23, General Brooke was relieved by Major General James F. Wade, who in turn relinquished command to Brigadier General Royal T. Frank; on August 2, Frank relinquished command to Major General Joseph C. Breckinridge.
 (Many accounts claim that First Corps led the invasion of Puerto Rico (as the Fifth had done at Santiago), but the troops under Brooke were the only element of the corps to take part in the expedition, which was headed by the Army's commanding general, Nelson A. Miles and included troops led by generals Guy Vernon Henry and Theodore Schwan who commanded the First Divisions of the Fourth and Seventh corps.)

 As hostilities concluded and conditions at Camp Thomas deteriorated, it was decided to break up the encampment and move the troops to healthier grounds.
 On August 22, the Second Division of the corps was ordered to Lexington, Kentucky; the Third Division was sent to Knoxville, Tennessee at the same time.
 Corps headquarters and General Breckinridge moved with the Second Division.

 Major General James H. Wilson (USV) succeeded General Breckenridge in command of First Army Corps on October 20, 1898.
 At the end of 1898, he was ordered to prepare his corps headquarters and a portion of the corps for service in Cuba.
 The movement began on January 7, 1899 and the troops were assigned to occupation duty in Matanzas and Santa Clara provinces.

 Shortly after the movement to Cuba, First Army Corps was "discontinued" on January 16, 1899; its troops remaining in the United States were assigned to Second Army Corps as separate brigades.